-Well, cyclic or oscillating models of the Universe first came into the spotlight in the early 1900s, when it was considered by various scientists and most notably Albert Einstein in 1930.
-Right now, there are four different variations of the cyclic model of the Universe and one of which is the Conformal Cyclic Cosmology devised by Roger Penrose.
+Right now, there are four different variations of the cyclic model of the Universe and one of which is the Conformal Cyclic Cosmology.

 5. Black Hole Mirage

-When the team simulated the collapse of a 4D star, they discovered that the ejected material from that star is likely to form a 3D membrane around that 3D event horizon and expand slowly.
-Based on this, Afshordi and his team theorized that the Universe might just be a part of the membrane, and the cosmic growth is the expansion of the membrane.
+When the team simulated the collapse of a 4-D star, they discovered that the ejected debris from the dying star is likely to cast a 3-D membrane around that 3-D event horizon.
+Our Universe might be one such membrane.